KenjiTECHinc/PatentPortfolio-Dashboard/README.md

 ### Viewing Deployed Site

-> ANNOUNCEMENT:
+> [!NOTE]
-> Deployment discontinued, please deploy the repository locally to view.
+> Deployment is live, feel free to check it out.
+Or please deploy the repository locally to view.

 [Click here](https://dash-patent-portfolio-a69935845d06.herokuapp.com/) to view the deployed dashboard.